Spirit Lake (Washington): Water levels

 The water level of Spirit Lake is maintained at about 3406 ft by draining water through Spirit Lake Outlet Tunnel, a gravity-feed tunnel completed in 1985.
-The 8465 ft tunnel was cut through Harrys Ridge to South Coldwater Creek, which flows to Coldwater Lake and into the North Fork of the Toutle River.
+The 8465 ft tunnel was cut through Harry's Ridge to South Coldwater Creek, which flows to Coldwater Lake and into the North Fork of the Toutle River.
 Had the lake level not been stabilized, the dam, which was composed of volcanic avalanche debris created by the 1980 eruption, would have been breached and caused catastrophic flooding within the Toutle River Valley.

 An attempt to upgrade and repair the 1985 tunnel began in 2021 but was halted due to concerns over damages to the pumice plain.
 The project restarted in 2024 and a temporary road, following the prior access path to the lake, will be rebuilt with future work to involve the installation of gates to the tunnel and dredging to prevent the buildup of logs.
 During the efforts planned through 2027, several trails surrounding the area will no longer be accessible during weekdays.

+In July 2026, the USFS released a draft environmental impact statement (EIS) which outlines their preferred plan of action.
+The proposed project involves the construction of a permanent access route across the pumice plain, construction of a new pressurized tunnel, and the lowering of Spirit Lake by 40 ft.
+This could potentially split the lake into two sections.
+The existing tunnel would be repaired and repurposed as a backup, and the new, pressurized tunnel would serve temporarily as the lake's primary outflow.
+The plan also outlines a further study to reconnect Spirit Lake to the North Fork Toutle River via a natural habitat channel.
+The project would cross unstable ground at the foot of the volcano but would allow for the possibility of natural salmon and steelhead migration into the lake.
+The preferred plan is estimated to cost $265 million for the repair of the old tunnel and the construction of a new outlet.
+The estimate does not include the cost of the natural habitat channel.
+Congressional approval is required to fund the preferred plan.